ElcoK/BigData_AED/docs/_sources/week5/lecture.md

   name: python3
 ---

-# Week 1: Exploring the future
+# Lecture: Exploring the future

 Jupyter Book also lets you write text-based notebooks using MyST Markdown.
 See [the Notebooks with MyST Markdown documentation](https://jupyterbook.org/file-types/myst-notebooks.html) for more detailed instructions.